ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 );
 ```

 This way, we use the **Notify** function to warn our user in case they add a Channel name that already exists in collection.
-If the channel name does not exist already in the collection, we add it.Then we update a variable that controls the **Reset** property of the TextInput, so that its always empty again afetr we added a channelname to the collection.
+If the channel name does not exist already in the collection, we add it.Then we update a variable that controls the **Reset** property of the TextInput, so that its always empty again afte we added a channelname to the collection.

 #### TextInput